ulritter/FrozenPengu/README.md

 The current implementation is fairly straightforward without too many bells and whistles.
 It is a pure single player game where the user can switch between two different bubble styles (plain or with marks for color blind people), and sound effects can be toggled.
 It also was designed to be vintage by default so I kept the original appearance and scale ratio even though the game does not occupy the entire screen (which is not a flaw to game experience - at least to my observation).

-Additionally, the game provides to playmodes: a puzzle mode where you can solve levels of varying diificulty, and an arcade mode where the game provides a continuous flow of bubbles moving down.
+Additionally, the game provides to playmodes: a puzzle mode where you can solve levels of varying difficulty, and an arcade mode where the game provides a continuous flow of bubbles moving down.

 #### Reset Highscores:

-Then, there is there is a hidden code to seperately reset the high score tables for either puzzle or arcade mode without re-installing the game.
+Then, there is there is a hidden code to separately reset the high score tables for either puzzle or arcade mode without re-installing the game.
 This code can be entered by tapping the top 3 buttons in the settings screen using following sequences:

 ##### Reset Puzzle Highscores: